 When we take steps to heal and move on from trauma or conflict we may have experienced as a child then we provide a blank slate for our parenting experience.
-This means that we can design exactly the type of parent we want to be and design a unique and individualised way of parenting our kids that works to support their unique needs.
+This means that we can design the type of parent we want to be and in an individualised way, supporting their needs.

-Stress management, physical and emotional self-care not only helps look after our kids but parenting becomes easier.
-When we feel looked after and have our cup full then we have the energy within ourselves to be calm, be clear with how we speak and pick our battles.
+Stress management, physical and emotional self-care makes parenting easier.
+When we feel looked after then we have the energy within ourselves to be calm, be consistent and pick our battles.
 If we are exhausted and haven’t spent any time looking after ourselves then this is almost impossible.

 It can be hard to find the time in a busy mum’s life to fit self-care in.
 We need to shift our perception so we believe and act as our self-care is an equal priority to that we give to our children.

 One of the best things we can do for our child’s development is be the type of person that we want them to be.
-The majority of us, particularly children, learn better by doing than being told.
-When our children see us act and speak in a particular way then they are primed to to act and speak in the same way.
+Children learn better by seeing and doing, rather than being told.
 Setting a positive example means our child will learn the positive behaviour that is expected of them.

 When we set a positive example our children develop trust in us.
-When we set a limit or a behaviour boundary and hold ourselves to the same standards as we hold our children, then can trust that we say what we mean and that there isn’t a double standard.
-This helps them develop a sense of security which is essential for their well-being and development.
+When we set a limit and hold ourselves to the same standards as our children, then they develop trust.
+This helps them develop a sense of security which supports child development.

 In the day to day routine of motherhood it can be easy to slip into a pattern of focusing on our child’s negative behaviour.
-We notice the tantrums, screaming, fighting and the arguments more than the positive behaviour that happens in between.
+We notice the tantrums, screaming, fighting and the arguments and not the positive behaviour that happens in between.

-Focusing on positive behaviour and giving our child a greater amount of attention for this, then not only will they do it more to fulfil their needs, enhance their develop but we will also enjoy our child and being a parent more.
+Focusing on positive behaviour not only enhances development but also helps us enjoy time with our child and being a parent, even in the difficult times. will they do it more to fulfil their needs, enhance their develop but we will also enjoy our child and being a parent more.

 Being a parent is one of the hardest and most rewarding things we can ever do.
 The above nine strategies can help us make parenting easier as well as get the best outcomes for our child’s physical and emotional development.
 After all isn’t that what we all want?